In your workflow there may be times when you want to clone a duplicate of a site to a new URL, for example:

 You can use the GridPane single site migration/cloning tool located in the site backups to do this.
 This tool can be used for cloning a duplicate site to the same server or to another destination server.

-This article is for cloning a duplicate site to a different server, if you want to clone a duplicate to the same server we have another KB document for that.
+This article is for cloning a duplicate site to a different server, if you want to clone a duplicate to the same server, please read this article.

 - WordPress Core